CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Discussion: Limitations and Future Work

 \section{Discussion: Limitations and Future Work}

 \textbf{Domain Assumptions and Applicability.} Our analysis focuses on dedicated HPC DCs, where fixed resource allocation and high utilization justify frequent upgrades through operational savings.
 This introduces a key limitation for direct use in cloud services, since sustainability and viability thresholds depend on knowing which applications will be scheduled.
 In addition, future work should incorporate QoS-driven profit models at the workload level for the cloud domain.
-Further, in low-utilization domains like mobile or edge computing, CAPEX dominates, and sustainability benefits from upgrades diminish~\cite{Gupta_2020}.
-A possibility to create room for advancement could be repurposing legacy HPC hardware for domains with lower utilization rates, extending hardware lifecycles while reserving newer, more efficient platforms for HPC tasks.
+Furthermore, the results of our analysis do not apply directly to the mobile domain where CAPEX emissions dominate and the sustainability benefits of upgrades diminish~\cite{Gupta_2020}.

-\textbf{Performance Trends and Hardware Lifetimes.} Our assumptions rely on empirical exponential trends in compute performance and energy efficiency for server-grade AI platforms from 2018 until the present.
+\textbf{Performance Trends and Hardware Lifetimes.} Our assumptions are based on empirical exponential trends in compute performance and energy efficiency for server-grade AI platforms from 2018 to the present.
 Specifically, improvements in AI platforms have been possible due to the specialization of hardware architectures, memories, and communications.
-While valid over the past several years, these trends may not persist; should hardware improvements plateau, it may become necessary to extend the useful lifetime of platforms.

-\textbf{Mitigating Large Carbon Incentives.} Our framework supports both DC planning and policy development, emphasizing that sustainability benchmarks and incentive modeling should be integrated into hardware procurement strategies to advance Net-Zero goals.
-To further reduce the need for strong incentives, we advocate for platform specialization and the centralization of compute-intensive domain-specific workloads in dedicated HPC DCs.
-Custom hardware optimized for dominant workloads can improve energy and cost efficiency, particularly at scale, lowering unit emissions and making sustainable procurement more attainable.
+While these trends have held in recent years, a significant slowdown in hardware improvements would require extending platform lifetimes.

-\textbf{Geopolitical Coordination and Global Equity.} While cloud providers increasingly adopt carbon-aware workload shifting~\cite{MicrosoftSustainability2024, Radovanović_2021}, constraints such as data sovereignty, regulatory requirements, and latency prevent this strategy from being universally applicable.
-Our framework is designed for non-migratable workloads, analyzing sustainable growth opportunities and incentives per country.
-Standardizing incentive frameworks globally could promote more equitable and effective progress toward emissions reduction targets while allowing regional adaptation and harnessing the potential of further improving sustainability by migrating workloads.
+\textbf{Geopolitical Coordination and Global Equity.} While cloud providers increasingly adopt carbon-aware workload shifting~\cite{MicrosoftSustainability2024, Radovanović_2021}, constraints in data sovereignty, regulatory requirements, and latency prevent this strategy from being universally applicable.
+Our analysis focuses on non-migratable workloads in the context of the local region.
+Standardizing global incentive frameworks could promote more equitable and effective progress toward emissions reduction targets while allowing regional adaptation and harnessing the potential to further improve sustainability by migrating workloads.